 Peer intervention and mediation - A culture in which students are monitored pro-actively and inclusively and where appropriate behaviours are reinforced will create a culture in which students recognise that bullying is not tolerated.
-Students are not expected to manage bullying without adult intervention or knowledge however empowerment to use suggested strategies and the opportunity to disclose incidents of bullying experienced or witnessed must be provided through curricular and adult intervention.
+Students are not expected to manage bullying without adult intervention or knowledge, however empowerment to use suggested strategies and the opportunity to disclose incidents of bullying experienced or witnessed must be provided through curricular and adult intervention.
+Students will be encouraged to 'tell an adult' to support each other.